Please provide your zip code to see plans in your area.

 In a February 2018 press release announcing their intent to rejoin the Iowa exchange in 2019, Wellmark noted that they planned to “explore offering additional options outside of the ACA for Iowans, if state and federal rules allow us to do so.”
 Wellmark supported the Farm Bureau measure, and partnered with Farm Bureau to administer the new health plans.

 Supporters of the Farm Bureau measure believe that it’s the best solution for the roughly 26,000 people who left the individual market in Iowa between 2017 and 2018.
-These are the people who don’t qualify for premium subsidies in the exchange, and for whom ACA-compliant health insurance is simply unaffordable (a 40-year-old couple in Des Moines with two children and a household income in excess of $98,400 was paying at least $20,000/year in premiums for the cheapest bronze plan available in 2018, in addition to the out-of-pocket costs; a 60-year-old couple in Des Moines was paying at least $27,000/year in premiums for that cheapest bronze plan if their income exceeded about $65,000).
+These are the people who don’t (normally) qualify for premium subsidies in the exchange, and for whom ACA-compliant health insurance is simply unaffordable (a 40-year-old couple in Des Moines with two children and a household income in excess of $98,400 was paying at least $20,000/year in premiums for the cheapest bronze plan available in 2018, in addition to the out-of-pocket costs; a 60-year-old couple in Des Moines was paying at least $27,000/year in premiums for that cheapest bronze plan if their income exceeded about $65,000.
+But both of these households would qualify for substantial subsidies in 2021, as a result of the American Rescue Plan).

 The idea is that the Farm Bureau plans could provide a lower-cost alternative for these individuals, which is arguably better than being uninsured.
 But long-term, the results of the Farm Bureau plans could be disastrous.
 Undoubtedly, the people who will join the Farm Bureau plans will be younger, healthier individuals.
 And while many of them will be from the population that had already left the individual market, an estimated 4,000 people were expected to be siphoned off from the existing ACA-compliant insurance pool, particularly among young, healthy people.
 That would serve to further weaken the insurance pool in Iowa.

-Iowa has faced a dire situation for people who aren’t eligible for premium subsidies, which could be helped with a state-based reinsurance program.
-The state submitted a 1332 waiver in 2017 that would have included reinsurance, but it was too complex to meet the 1332 waiver rules and the state abandoned it in October 2017.
+Iowa has faced a dire situation for people who aren’t eligible for premium subsidies, which could be helped with a state-based reinsurance program, which numerous other states have implemented.
+The state submitted a 1332 waiver in 2017 that would have included reinsurance, but it was too complex to meet the 1332 waiver rules and the state abandoned it in October 2017 (more details below).

 In May 2018, Iowa lawmakers passed SF2316, with unanimous support in both chambers.
 Among other things, the legislation would have allowed sole proprietors to purchase coverage in the small group health insurance market (as opposed to the individual market), even if they didn’t have any employees besides themselves.
 Governor Kim Reynolds noted that although she was supportive of the main premise in the bill (allowing domestic stock insurance companies to divide into two or more domestic stock insurers), she could not support the provision that would have allowed sole proprietors without employees to purchase small group coverage.